MWindows99/Bulk-direct-messenger/README.md

 # Bulk-direct-messenger
 Bulk direct messenger can send direct messages to many people at once.
+I have confirmed that it works with the latest version of tweepy.

-Important : This content was created with reference to [this video](https://youtu.be/fFzI0h-3USI).
+ - Important : This content was created with reference to [this video](https://youtu.be/fFzI0h-3USI).
 This content has been modified to work.

 # Usage
 1. Get the Twitter API Key from [here](https://developer.twitter.com).